pivotal/docs-tap/learning-center/runtime-environment/workshop-session.md

 Where `YOUR-GITHUB-URL-FOR-LAB-MARKDOWN-SAMPLE` is the Git repository URL for `lab-markdown-sample`.
 For example, `https://github.com/eduk8s/lab-markdown-sample`.

-Values of fields in the list of resource objects can reference a number of pre-defined parameters.
+Values of fields in the list of resource objects can reference a number of predefined parameters.
 Available parameters are:

 - `session_id` is a unique ID for the workshop instance within the workshop environment.